rdf-elixir/website/content/grax/schemas.md

 The default value of all link property fields on the struct is a `Grax.Link.NotLoaded` exception struct.
 If you've got a `Grax.Schema` struct with a value like this on the link field and want to access it, you'll have to do an explicit call of the `Grax.preload/3` function described in the next chapter about the API.

-But to ensure a proper processing of the Grax schema structs which might expect certain fields in deeper layers of the struct, you don't want to have to deal with exceptions and do a manual preload, when you can expect them generally.
-In cases like this you can enforce the depth of the preloading with the `:depth` keyword.
+But to ensure a proper processing of the Grax schema structs, which might expect certain fields in deeper layers of the struct, you don't want to have to deal with exceptions and do a manual preload, when you can expect them generally.
+In cases like this, you can enforce the depth of the preloading with the `:depth` keyword.
 This can be achieved in multiple ways.

 The first approach might be to increase the depth on the `address` link to 2.